-- The Children are Nourished from Our Body… I’ve been blessed to be able to nourish my children from my body.
-El Shaddai is a name for God which means “The All Sufficient One,” and according to hebrew4christians.com, “Shad” means “breast” in Hebrew.
+- Children nourished from our bodies… El Shaddai is a name for God which means “The All Sufficient One,” and according to hebrew4christians.com, “Shad” means “breast” in Hebrew.
 Certainly when a child is hungry or distressed, there is nothing like a mother’s breast to nourish and comfort him.
-God often talks about food and says His Word is even like milk..
+God often talks about food and His Word is even equated with milk..

 “as newborn babes, desire the pure milk of the word, that you may grow thereby, if indeed you have tasted that the Lord is gracious.
 (1 Peter 2:2,3, Bible)

-- Totally Equal, but sometimes deferring or submitting…
+- Totally Equal, but sometimes deferring, or submitting/surrendering…

 The common idea that men and women are equal but have different “roles” just doesn’t fit in my marriage.
-We are completely equal partners and work our strengths together to achieve the best for our family.
-Whoever is good at a task does it and we show this to our kids (there are no typical “man” or “woman” things).
-But sometimes there’s a difficult decision and I’m not sure what to do, so I gladly defer to whatever my husband thinks is best.
-I know he has our best interest at heart.
+We’re completely equal partners and work our strengths together for the best for our family.
+Whoever is good at a particular task (or whoever isn’t bothered or wasted from one) does it–no matter what gender/tradition says, and we models this to our kids too.
+There are no typical “man” or “woman” things.
+But sometimes we hit a particular decision and can’t make our way out.
+When I’m not sure what to do, and we can’t find our way, I let my husband cut the rope, knowing has the best interest of the whole family at heart.
+And that he will shoulder the responsibility of that decision.
 Sometimes it happens the other way around.
-But the point is there is mutual submission and that’s OK (see e.g. Eph.5:21, 1 Pet 5:5-6).
+But the point is, there is mutual submission– and that’s OK (see e.g. Eph.5:21, 1 Pet 5:5-6).

 Jesus pleaded for another way in the garden of Gethsemane, but he deferred–even surrendered/submitted– to the Father’s will.
-Totally Equal to God, but he didn’t assert his way.
-Freedom, deliverance, and complete identification with the “children” was the result of this act.
+Totally Equal to God, but not asserting his way.

-These are all just some reflections.
-The important thing to note is that we are all equal for God and everyone reflects His Image -men, women and the little ones!
+These are just some reflections but the important thing to note is that we’re all equal for God and everyone reflects His Image -men and women and even the little ones!

 “There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.”
 (Galatians 3:28)

-Weird Side Note: Ever notice how men in traditional Hebrew prayer cover their heads with a shawl, and women in some cultures or religions, even to this day, have their heads covered constantly?
+Weird Side Note: Ever notice how men in traditional Hebrew prayer cover their heads with a shawl, as do women in some cultures or religions– constantly?
 This reminds me of a verse for women (or anyone) with a running monologue in their minds…

 “The heavens declare the glory of God;